-

 The Cyber Budget Challenge: Where Would You Spend Your Last Dollar?

-Helen McLeish - Chief Cybersecurity Officer - East Metropolitan Health Service
+John Edwards - A/CSO - East Metropolitan Health Service

 Join us for a live, gamified session that puts you in the CISO’s seat to make tough budget decisions.
 Working in teams, you will debate, prioritise, and justify your spending choices.
 This hands-on session discusses how strategy, culture, and risk tolerance shape security outcomes.